 A: There are several reasons to get your degree from our online university, starting with our accreditation and experienced teachers.
-(The University of Phoenix has been continually accredited by the Higher Learning Commission and its predecessor since 1978, hlcommission.org.)
+(The University of Phoenix has been continually accredited by the Higher Learning Commission since 1978, hlcommission.org.)
 In addition, we offer the following services:

 -Career Services For Life™.
 As a University of Phoenix graduate, you will have access to Career Services for Life — even it’s two years, five years or a decade after completing your degree.
 These offerings are available to any graduate and to any active, degree-seeking student.
 Contact us for details.